Bejoty/data-structures-and-algorithms/code-challenges/401/ll_kthFromEnd/README.md

 ## Approach & Efficiency
 #### `kthFromEnd()`
-First a quick check for a truthy value of `this.head` will handle cases where the linked list is empty or undefined.
+If the linked list is empty or undefined, or if `k` is less than 0, return null.

 Starting with a `lead` referencing the head node, use `lead.next` to traverse `k` nodes.
 If the end of the list is reached prior to `k` calls, no node is kth from the end, so return null.
 Otherwise, continue to traverse both `lead` and `target` at the same rate until `lead` reaches the last node. `target` is `k` elements from the end of the list!

 Time Complexity: O(n)
 Space Complexity: O(1)